TimeATronics/Micro-for-Android/README.md

 • All Python tools are present inside the `$HOME/py/files/bin` folder.
 • To invoke the Python Shell, type `python` in the shell prompt.
 To install external libraries, invoke the `pip` console with the command `pipconsole` and type pip commands there (for eg. pip3 install argparse)
 • To execute a Python script, type `python /path/to/script(.py)` into the shell prompt.
+• To invoke the Free Pascal Conpiler, type `fpc` in the shell prompt.
+Read the shell script named `fpc` inside `$HOME/fpc` to know more about arguments passed to fpc by default.

 ## Notice

 *-This application contains portions of the [`micro-editor`](https://github.com/zyedidia/micro) project, [`qpython3`]( https://github.com/qpython-android/qpython3) project and the application [`GCC plugin for C4droid`](https://play.google.com/store/apps/details?id=com.n0n3m4.gcc4droid&hl=en_US&gl=US) and copyrights for all those components remain with their respective authors-*

+Note:
-Note: This application provides very basic functionality w.r.t GCC and Python.
+This application provides very basic functionality w.r.t GCC and Python.
 Compatibility of libraries and advanced functionalities of all the components are largely untested.
+This project was made for solely personal and no commercial use.